stevemonaco/ImageMagitek/README.md

 [GongSolutions.WPF.DragDrop](https://github.com/punker76/gong-wpf-dragdrop) for easy drag+drop support

 [PixiEditor/ColorPicker](https://github.com/PixiEditor/ColorPicker) for the color picker for direct graphics

+The TileShop.WPF client's source is preserved on the wpf branch

 # External Contributors
 Thanks to these people for helping push TileShop along